r3plica-f0rc3s/geo-spatia/README.md

 ## Roadmap

+- Move from layers approach to just storing "z" coordinate, and place NFT in natural 3d space.
+That will make animations and graphics much more awesome.
 - IPFS integration
 - Add some introducing information to Curtain
 - Allowing upload 3D Models as NFTs (fbx graphics).
 Maybe animated one?